 Step 3.
 Exchange Your Points For Prizes/Rewards

-After you accumulate enough points to redeem for prizes or rewards you will click on the top right icon in the app that looks like a bag.
-In that page, you will have several options of prizes to choose from.
+After you accumulate enough points to redeem for prizes or rewards you will click on the top-right icon in the app that looks like a bag.
+On that page, you will have several options of prizes to choose from.
 The rewards are always changing so it is a good idea to go in and check what rewards are offered from time to time to check out how much you will need to accumulate for the prizes you want.

 Once you redeem your points for a reward you should get it shortly.